 National Organization for Rare Disorders (NORD) has a rare disease database of information.
 Their resource links can help find financial and medication assistance, information on newborn screening, genetics and laboratory testing, as well as resources for children with disabilities.

-MedlinePlus from the U.S. National Library of Medicine and the National Institute of Health offers an online medical dictionary.
-Their online interactive tutorial, Understanding Medical Words, gives you tips to help figure out on your own what medical terms mean.
+MedlinePlus from the U.S. National Library of Medicine and the National Institute of Health offers an online interactive tutorial, Understanding Medical Words, which gives you tips to help figure out on your own what medical terms mean.

 As you may have noticed, there’s no shortage of online health information resources.
 But how do you know which ones are worthwhile?
 MedlinePlus’s Guide to Healthy Web Surfing explains how to tell the good health information websites from the bad ones.